npirotte-wemanity/isomorphic-react-example/README.md

 I choose to use material-ui to demonstrate the ability to generate complex layout on the server without pain (the cost is a slow front-end, material-ui is a very heavy framework).

+I set up a isomorphic framework and a client only framework for demonstrate the advantages of isomorphism.
+Load the 2 apps (iso & client) while simulating a 2G network, you will see the magin out there.

 ## Run the app

 First install dependencies